mihir-s-05/lattice/README.md

 Example Workflow

-1) Run Weave for a CLI app with docs in parallel
+1) Run a small CLI app with README
    - `lattice run "ship a small CLI + README"`
-   - If your goal mentions “readme”/“docs” the Router will prefer Weave.
-Critical path: contracts → backend scaffold → smoke tests.
-Docs track drafts a README in parallel.
+   - The Router LLM usually selects weave, spawns agents, schedules slices, opens a huddle to pin API and records DecisionSummaries (with citations), runs contract tests, requests gate advances, and calls finalize_run.

 2) Simulate a knowledge update (optional)
    - Write a drop‑in under `runs/<run_id>/artifacts/knowledge/new_info.json` with `source` and `refs[]`.